 - For another good sign, opt for street food that is being cooked fresh and hot before your very eyes!
 Stuff that is pre-cooked has a tendency to be not so good because it’s sitting around all day before being sold, picking up all sorts of germs and going bad.

-- Something you may want to try are the pinchos.
+- Something you may want to try is the pinchos.
 These meat skewers are devilishly delicious and often you can see them being cooked in open-air kitchens, so you know it’s up to scratch.
-For a particularly good place to try these out is Pinchos Grill & Bar in Oranjestad.
+A particularly good place to try these out is Pinchos Grill & Bar in Oranjestad.

 - Picky eaters really don’t have to worry in Aruba: there’s honestly something for everyone here.
-We’re talking burgers, pasta, sandwiches, salads, all that international sort of stuff.
+I’m talking burgers, pasta, sandwiches, salads, all that international sort of stuff.

 - To be on the safe side, though fresh fruit and salads are usually fine, you might want to avoid them.
-Since they haven’t been cooked, any germs on whoever’s hands that made or washed them won’t have been killed by heat.
-If you’ve got a sensitive stomach, we’d advise you avoid these.
+Since they haven’t been cooked, any germs on whoever’s hands made or washed them won’t have been killed by heat.
+If you’ve got a sensitive stomach, I’d advise you to avoid these.

 - If you’ve got your own kitchen or kitchenette, head to the market!
 Pick up fruit and vegetables, go home and wash it yourself, cook it yourself and have a budget-friendly, very tasty time in your own accommodation.